 The copy continued to be watched by members of the Phillips family for many years.
 The tape contained several moments that were frequently quoted by family and are still referenced in new Cracked Egg Studios productions to this day.

 In late 2012, in the aftermath of Hurricane Sandy, it was discovered that the storage bins which had been used to protect the Phillips family's video collection had been submerged and had not been water tight.
 Although recovery efforts emphasized attempts to save both damaged media that was known to have historical value and some unlabeled media, over 90% of the Beta tapes and over 50% of the VHS tapes were still deemed unrecoverable and were discarded.
-It was likely that the loss of the Beta copy of Christmas 1992 was deemed acceptable due to the perceived existence of the VHS conversion.
+It was likely that the loss of any Beta copy of Christmas 1992 was deemed acceptable due to the perceived existence of the VHS conversion.
 In the years following, a majority of previously recovered VHS tapes were discarded due to mold, before a mold recovery process was implemented in 2022.

 After a near full accounting of the current state of the archives during 2022, it was established that the Christmas 1992 VHS was missing.
 While there are still a small number of unaccounted VHS tapes spread across the country, it is currently believed that Christmas 1992 was somehow mixed with the family's VHS collection in the past, was among the tapes discarded after Hurricane Sandy due to water or mold damage, and is now permanently lost.
 It is the most notable of only a handful of notable tapes considered to have been lost in this way.